Zhong Lin Wang: Science and technology of nanogenerators

 Theory of nanogenerators from the Maxwell's displacement current.
-In 1861, Maxwell proposed the term ε𝜕𝑬/𝜕𝑡 as the Maxwell's displacement current, leading to the unification of electromagnetic waves.
-The electromagnetic wave sets the foundation for wireless communication, radar and later the information technology.
-Wang added the second term 𝜕𝑃𝑠/𝜕𝑡 into the Maxwell's displacement current for the cases when the surface polarization is present, which represents the polarization introduced by non-electric field related effects such as piezoelectric and triboelectric effects.
-It is shown that the EMG is based on the time variation of magnetic field B, while the nanogenerator relies on the time variation of surface polarization field Ps.
-Recently, Wang fully expanded the Maxwell's equations for moving charged media, and introduced general solutions to the equations.
-This advance could be important for communications between flying objects.
+In 1861, Maxwell proposed the term ε𝜕𝑬/𝜕𝑡 as the Maxwell's displacement current.
+Wang suggested adding an additional term 𝜕𝑃𝑠/𝜕𝑡 into the Maxwell's displacement current for the cases when the surface polarization is present.
+Recently, Wang has proposed expanding Maxwell's equations for moving charged media.

-Origins of contact-electrification.
-For decades, scientists have been debating about the charge identity and mechanisms of contact-electrification (CE, or triboelectrification), if it is due to electron, ion and/or materials species transfer.
-Recently, Wang concluded that electron transfer is the dominant mechanism for CE between solid-solid pairs.
-Wang proposed a generic model for the CE, and revealed that the electron transition between the atoms/molecules is induced by a strong electron cloud overlap (or wave function overlap) between the two atoms/molecules in the repulsive region, because the interatomic potential barrier can be reduced.
-The contact/friction force can enhance the overlap of electron cloud (or wave function in physics, bonding in chemistry).
-This model can be further extended to the cases of liquid-solid, liquid-liquid and even gas-liquid.
+Origins of contact electrification.
+Wang has argued that electron transfer between atoms/molecules in contact electrification is due to electron cloud overlap (or wave function overlap) between the repulsive region, because interatomic potial barrier can be reduced.
 Then, a hybrid layer model has been proposed to reveal the formation process of electric double layer between liquid and solid.
 The photon emission due to interface electron transfer and transition has been observed, resulting in the birth of the contact-electrification induced emission spectroscopy (CEIIS).
-Furthermore, the electron transfer between liquid and solid surfaces can be used for catalysis, resulting in a new field of contact-electro catalysis (CEC).
+Furthermore, the electron transfer between liquid and solid surfaces can be used for contact-electro catalysis (CEC).

 Energy for the new era and high entropy energy.
-When we enter the new era of internet of things, sensor networks, big data, robotics and artificial intelligence, billions of small, mobile and distributed energy sources are greatly required.
-Realizing the "self-powering" is imperative, due to the major disadvantages of batteries.
 Wang proposed the idea of "energy for the new era" in 2017 to distinguish the distributed energy sources from the well-known new energy.
 Recently, Wang studied the entropy theory of energy distribution and utilization for the era of internet of things.
 The "ordered" energy transmitted from power plants is used to solve the "ordered" applications for fixed sites and part of "disordered" distributed power applications, while the "disordered" energy harvested from the environment is mainly to solve distributed applications.